× Home Categories Reviews About

 Baffle

-Internal chambers inside a sleeping bag or insulated jacket that keep the down or synthetic insulation evenly distributed and prevent cold spots.
+Internal chambers in a sleeping bag that keep insulation evenly distributed.

 Base Layer

-The layer of clothing worn next to the skin, designed to wick moisture away to keep you dry and warm.
+The layer of clothing worn next to the skin, designed to wick moisture away.

 Bell Tent

-A simple, cone-shaped tent design held up by a single central pole.
-Popular for glamping due to their spacious and airy feel.
+A cone-shaped tent held up by a single central pole.

 Berth